johnhyde/island/README.md

 "ins̈om̈uch" displays as though the diaereses are standalone characters even though they are U+0308 COMBINING DIAERESIS and thus should properly float above the previous letters.
 Probably a font problem?
 Presumably because font designers don't understand that the diaeresis is productive with non-vowels as well, possibly.

-Perhaps the generated html should display the word counts somewhere.
+Perhaps the generated html should display the word counts since the last section break somewhere, for easy in-situ counting.

 Perhaps the index, or somewhere on the website, should display this readme?
 (This readme is written in markdown, not johndown, but that doesn't matter much.
 Just render it "wrong", who cares?)